Hampshire Hikes & Historical Sites

 FSC Rhyd-y-creuau is set in the beautiful, rugged landscape of the Snowdonia National Park, close to secluded wooded valleys, and rocky shores.
 The 2.2 hectare estate includes a woodland, biodiversity garden, campfire area, stream and ponds.

-The centre offers 34 rooms, in a range of room types, split between different buildings, with layouts ranging from twin bedded rooms up to dormitories with bunk beds.
+The centre offers 34 rooms, in a range of room types, split between different part of the building, with layouts ranging from twin bedded rooms up to dormitories with bunk beds.
 We are offering en suite accommodation for this holiday on a single occupancy or twin occupancy basis and the style of room you receive will be split amongst the rooms types noted above.
 Rooms are very simple in style, with limited facilities (no TV, no hairdryers, or telephone) with bed linen and towels provided.
 If you book a single occupancy room, you will have ample space and often various beds in the room as usually the room would be multi occupied.

 The centre has a dinning room offering breakfast and evening meals and a lounge area with comfy sofas to relax in.
 There is complimentary Wi-Fi on site.
 The centre has a licensed bar stocked with local ales and spirits, wine and soft drinks.
 Tea & coffee making facilities can be found in the communal areas of the centre.
 There is also a shop on site that sells drinks, snacks and information of FSC.